Automatic Dataset Construction (ADC): Sample Collection, Data Curation, and Beyond: Automatic-Dataset-Construction (ADC)

 \subsection{Clothing-ADC}

 To illustrate the ADC pipeline, we present the Clothing-ADC dataset, which comprises a substantial collection of clothing images.
+The dataset is publicly available at \href{https://huggingface.co/datasets/mikelmh025/ClothingADC}{\textbf{HuggingFace}}.
 The dataset includes 1,076,738 samples, with 20,000 allocated for evaluation, another 20,000 for testing, and the remaining samples used for training.
 Each image is provided at a resolution of 256x256 pixels.
 The dataset is categorized into 12 primary classes, encompassing a total of 12,000 subclasses, with an average of 89.73 samples per subclass.
 Detailed statistics of the dataset are provided in Table \ref{table:clothingadc_stat}.
 The following subsection elaborates on the dataset construction process in comprehensive detail.
+Other ADC application examples are in Appendix \ref{app:demo_applicaiton}.

-\textbf{Subclass design} Utilizing GPT-4, we identified numerous attribute options for each clothing type.
+\textbf{Subclass Design} Utilizing GPT-4, we identified numerous attribute options for each clothing type.
 For example, in the case of sweaters, we recognized eight distinct attributes: color, material, pattern, texture, length, neckline, sleeve length, and fit type.
 The language model was able to find 30-50 options under each attribute.
 Our Clothing-ADC dataset includes the three most common attributes: color, material, and pattern, with each attribute having ten selected options.
 This results in 1000 unique subclasses per clothing type.
 The selected attributes are detailed in Table \ref{Tab:dataset_attributes_full} (Appendix).

-\textbf{Data collection} The ADC pipeline utilizes the Google Image API to collect clothing images by formulating queries that include attributes such as "Color + Material + Pattern + Cloth Type" (e.g., "white cotton fisherman sweater").
+\textbf{Data Collection} The ADC pipeline uses the Google Image API to collect clothing images by formulating queries that include attributes such as "Color + Material + Pattern + Cloth Type" (e.g., "white cotton fisherman sweater").
 Figure \ref{fig:clothingadc_sample} shows examples of these queries and the corresponding images retrieved.
 The relevance of the search results tends to decline after a significant number of samples are gathered, leading us to set a cutoff threshold of 100 samples per query.
-After removing broken links and improperly formatted images, each subclass retained approximately 90 samples.
+After removing broken links and improperly formatted images, each subclass retained roughly 90 samples.
 These queries generated noisy, webly-labeled data for the training set.